vipul127/Notes-App/README.md

 # 📝 Notes-App

 Welcome to the **Notes-App** repository!
 This application is designed to help you manage your notes effectively, offering a user-friendly interface to create, read, update, and delete notes.
-It also serves as a platform for learning Git, GitHub, and various Git commands more efficiently.
+It also serves as a one of My project for learning Git, GitHub, and various Git commands more efficiently.
+Also, it helps in learning application and devtools like PostMan apart for project itself.
+Improvements in the wil be made with time.

 This repository contains the entire codebase for this application, built using the **MERN** stack: